w4ft/SarinApp/README.md

   - Cut off any device's conenction to the router
   - Conduct MITM attacks
 - DNS spoofing
-  - Redirect victim's to your locally hosted website
+  - Redirect victims to your locally hosted website
  - Website cloning with httrack
 - TCP dumping
   - Password sniffing